TheRealKaup/KTech/documentation/quickstart.md

 # Building

 KTech uses **Premake** to generate build files.
 CMake is not used because of the counterintuitive documentation and odd scripting language.
-Premake is used instead because of the [truly nice documentation](https://premake.github.io/docs/) and usage of the proper scripting language Lua, which is not even required dedicatedly learning to start writing Premake scripts.
+Premake is used instead because of the [truly nice documentation](https://premake.github.io/docs/) and usage of the proper scripting language Lua, which is not even required to learn in a dedicated way to start writing Premake scripts.
 If you aren't familiar with Premake I recommend having a look at the "Getting Started" and "Writing Premake Scripts" sections of its documentation, they are short and well written.
 The following text assumes you've read those sections.

 The `ktech` directory contains a [`premake5.lua`](/ktech/premake5.lua) script.
 You should read the file, but in summary, it does 2 things:
-- Links portaudio for the workspace scope, making the following created projects in the workspace inherit that value and link portaudio.
-This is requried.
+- Links PortAudio for the workspace scope, making the following created projects in the workspace inherit that value and link PortAudio.
+This is required.
 - Create a Premake project named "KTechLibrary" for the KTech static library.

 To include the library in your game source files you will need to create a `premake5.lua` script that should do the following things: